This section describes the NetLogo programming language in detail.

 In general, primitives that work with directed links have "in", "out", "to", and "from" in their names.
 Undirected ones either omit these or use "with".

 A link's end1 and end2 variables contain the two turtles the link connects.
 If the link is directed, it goes from end1 to end2.
 If the link is undirected, end1 is always the older of the two turtles, that is, the turtle with the smaller who number.

 Link breeds, like turtle breeds, allow you to define different types of links in your model.
 Link breeds must either be directed or undirected, unlike unbreeded links this is defined at compile time rather than run time.
 You declare link breeds using the keywords undirected-link-breed and directed-link-breed.
 Breeded links can be created using the commands create-<breed>-with and create-<breeds>-with for undirected breeds and the commands create-<breed>-to, create-<breeds>-to, create-<breed>-from, and create-<breeds>-from for directed links.

-There cannot be more than one undirected link of the same breed (or two unbreeded links) between a pair of agents, nor more than one directed link of the same breed in the same direction between a pair of agents.
-You can have two directed links of the same breed (or two unbreeded links) between a pair if they are in opposite directions.
+There cannot be more than one undirected link of the same breed (or more than one unbreeded undirected link) between a pair of agents, nor more than one directed link of the same breed in the same direction between a pair of agents.
+You can have two directed links of the same breed (or two unbreeded directed links) between a pair if they are in opposite directions.

 As part of our network support we have also added several different primitives that will help you to visualize the networks.
 The simplest is layout-circle which evenly spaces the agents around the center of the world given a radius.